daxcee/sahat.github.com/_drafts/create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb.md

 ![](/images/blog/tvshow-tracker-31.png)

-If you are too lazy to create a new account you can use my database that I have created for the purpose of the tutorial:
+If you don't feel like creating a new account you can use my database that I have created just for this tutorial:

 {% highlight js %}
 mongodb://sahat:foobar@ds041178.mongolab.com:41178/showtrackrdemo